Post overview: Best Breweries in Brooklyn, New York

 Wild East Brewing Co.
 (Gowanus)

-Opening in 2020, Wild East Brewing Company’s success can be attributed to one thing: they serve some of the best beer in Brooklyn.
+Opened in 2020, Wild East Brewing Company’s success can be attributed to one thing: they serve some of the best beer in Brooklyn.
 Specializing in sours and fermented beers, this is the place to go for saisons and pale ales.

 Combining classic European brewing techniques with modern innovations, the end result is a beautiful thing.
 Flavorful and refreshing pints of lagers, farmhouse ales, hazy IPAs and sours guaranteed to keep you coming back for more.